kas-gui/kas/README.md

     functionality directly, this may be verbose and monotonous; macros can be used to construct the necessary implementations more succinctly

+It is also worth noting that we currently make no attempt to support building GUIs at run-time.
+This should eventually be possible to some extent, but is not a current goal.

 Components
 ---------------